thejessewinton/svg-dotted-map/README.md

 # svg-dotted-map

-A lightweight utility to create good looking, stylized SVG maps.
+A lightweight utility to create beautiful, stylized SVG maps.
 Heavily based on the [Dotted Map](https://github.com/NTag/dotted-map/tree/main) library, with more customization.

 ---